valaxy/restart-adb/readme.md

-> This is under development
+> Only work for windows

-A quick tool to clean this adb condition
+A quick tool to clean adb environment

 ```
 $ adb devices